aaditagarwal/Fitment-Predictor/README.md

 4. No Segment (Below 60)

 #### Fitment Score Calculation
-A Score is calculated for each of the demand heuristic compared to the supply's attributes and the Fitment Score is calculated for the weightage given to the heuristic summing to 100%.
+A Score is calculated for each of the demand heuristic compared to the supply's attributes and the Fitment Score is calculated for the weightage given to the heuristic summing to 100%, i.e., the final Fitment Score.
 The Heuristics considered for the calculation of Fitment Score are namely:
 1.  **Location** of the employee(City, Country): [The great-circle distance](https://en.wikipedia.org/wiki/Great-circle_distance) between the demand location and the employee's location and a decrement of weight assigned per 1000km from the  demand location.
 2. Years of **Experience** of the employee: A Perfect score (weightage of attribute) for match, while a 10% decrease of the weight assigned for every year short of the demand and a 5% increase of the weight assigned for every year exceeding the demand.
 3. Hierarchical **Rank** of the employee: A perfect score for same rank as demand, while a 10% decrease for every rank lower than the demand and a 5% increase for every rank higher than the demand.
 4.  **Bench Aging** of the employee: The number of weeks spent on the "Bench", i.e. number of weeks since not assigned to any project.
 A negative 10% decrement of assigned weight for every week spent on the bench.
 5.  **Skills** of the employee: The specific type of skill requirements of the demand are compared to all the same type of skills of the employee with a word embedding algorithm and the maximum matched skill value is taken along with the weight of the heuristic to calculate the score.
-Types of skills considered:      1. **Technical Skills** of the employee.
+Types of skills considered:
+    1. **Technical Skills** of the employee.
     2. **Functional Skills** of the employee.
     3. **Process Skills** of the employee.

 #### Word Embedding
-For the skill matching algorithm we have trained our own skill corpus using the open sourced gensim library, and it’s Word2Vec Bag-of-Words model.
+For the skill matching algorithm we have trained our own skill corpus using the open sourced gensim library, and itÃ¢â‚¬â„¢s Word2Vec Bag-of-Words model.
 The learnt 100-dimensional embeddings are compared (Demand to that of Supply) using cosine similarity.
 Score is calculated by mutlipying the normalized cosine similarity with skill levels of the supply, and then choosing the max matched skilled.
 Download thefolder embedding vectors from [Word Embedding Models](https://drive.google.com/drive/folders/1vWsQAnS3z4-Ez314Y3AOGbRpof-Gx2sC?usp=sharing)

 #### Ranking
 Once the Fitment Scores and Segments are determined for each employee in the supply, the recommendation for the demand are ranked in each Segment according to the hierachical structure of the oraganization, i.e., Service Line -> Sub Service Line -> SMU/Business Unit.
 Implying the employees in the same SMU, SSL and SL are ranked higher while the employees with same SSL and SL but different SMU are ranked lower within each segment.

 ## DataSet
 The dataset acquired from the Hackathon page is extrapolated provided by the host themselves.
 The key sheets in the dataset are:
 1. Demand Sheet